mdrjjn/northStarAssemblyGuide/README.md

 ## Sourcing The Parts

-- STL Files for the headset.
+- STL Files (except for the lenses)
 All the files I used

+- The Lenses
+ Thanks to @Eric in the Discord channel we have a high res mesh for those who want to 3D print the lenses.
+I have reflected his design to produce the left lense as well.
+Please find the files in this repo.
 ## Assembly Tips

 ### Video